-Editor note: Part 1 of this article discusses issues of safety, essential oil quality, metabolism, and synergy when using essential oils orally.
-Part 2, published in our January issue, looks at the clinical application of ingested essential oils for intestinal discomfort.
+Editor note: Part 1 of this article, published in December 2018, discusses issues of safety, essential oil quality, metabolism, and synergy when using essential oils orally.
+Part 2 looks at the clinical application of ingested essential oils for intestinal discomfort.

 |Townsend Letter provides a platform for those examining and reporting on functional and integrative medicine.
 Please support these independent voices.

 Oral Use of Essential Oils for Intestinal Discomfort

 Now, I will start the discussion on the "nuts and bolts" of internal administration of essential oils for gut discomfort.
 I will review the evidence in the research for the use of the most common essential oils for intestinal health and those that I personally use in my practice.
 I will also provide dosages, if available, that are recommended from scientific reviews and experts.
 Next, I will give a summary on essential oils' antimicrobial effects and their impact on the microbiome.
 Finally, I will give a synopsis of how I would incorporate these essential oils in my practice.